ShrikeGames/commander_gpt/README.md

 ```
 .venv/bin/python3 commander_gpt.py commander alien
 ```
-5. Press the HOME key to start recording from your mic (or whatever key you defined in character_config.json)
+5. Press the configured key to start recording from your mic (defined in character_config.json)
 6. Talk as much as you want
 7. If you want a screenshot to be included with your message then you can toggle that on or off with SHIFT (or button defined in character_config.json)
 8. Wait a second or two after you are done talking to allow the speech-to-text to finish
-9. Press the END key (or button defined in character_config.json) to send the transcribed audio to ChatGPT via OpenAI
+9. Press the configured key (defined in character_config.json) to send the transcribed audio to ChatGPT via OpenAI
 10. when a response from OpenAI is returned it will process it and send it to either 11labs or azure to convert to audio
 11. It will now play the audio of the character talking and show the image of the character.
 12. When the character is done talking you can return to step 5 and repeat to continue the conversation.